jkirkwood/placemat/README.md

   array, even if a non-array id
   was passed to the emitting function.
 - `data` - data that was saved.
+- `meta` - object where arbitrary data can be stored and be available in all hooks and events for a particular action.

 #### Event 'update'
 Emitted whenever a record is updated
 - `ids` - array containing the ids that were updated.
 This will always be an array, even if a non-array id was passed to the emitting function.
 - `data` - data that was updated.
 Getters are applied to this data.
+- `meta` - object where arbitrary data can be stored and be available in all hooks and events for a particular action.

 #### Event 'remove'
 Emitted whenever a record is removed
 - `ids` - array containing the ids that were removed.
 This will always be an array, even if a non-array id was passed to the emitting function.
+- `meta` - object where arbitrary data can be stored and be available in all hooks and events for a particular action.

 ### Table Errors